Upper School Curriculum

 This course stresses a student’s ability to write cogent, extemporaneous arguments about literature and the larger world.
 Students continue to practice expository writing, with an emphasis on literary analysis and, later in the year, the personal narrative.
 Representative selections from the multicultural texts of America, from the 1800s to the present day, serve as the core of the study in literature.
 Additionally, this course hones critical reading, grammar, and vocabulary skills in preparation for the SAT/ACT and the AP Exam in Literature and Composition.
 Successful completion of this course allows students to opt for the SAT Literature Subject Test in the spring.
-Texts include: Lahiri’s The Namesake, Morrison’s Beloved, Ward’s Sing, Unburied, Sing, Fitzgerald’s The Great Gatsby, Hamid’s Exit West, Faulkner’s As I Lay Dying, as well as selected poetry and nonfiction.
+Texts include: Roth’s The Plot Against America; Whitman’s Leaves of Grass; Rankine’s Citizen: An American Lyric; Morrison’s Beloved; Fitzgerald’s The Great Gatsby; Ellison’s Invisible Man; as well as selected nonfiction.

 English 12: Friendship and Love